The DC Black Theatre & Arts Festival

 When first noticing his wife at the age of sixteen, Sam could not predict the profound connection they would share—they are two halves of the same whole.
 In their 33rd year of marriage, that love was tested…and the ringing in Sam’s ear was not as one would expect, in fact it was an orchestra, playing the music of his life--The Actual Dance.

-Written by Samuel A. Simon Directed by Kate Holland Dramaturg Gabrielle Maisels
+Written by Samuel A. Simon Choreographer/Director by Kimani Fowlin Dramaturg Gabrielle Maisels

 Original Music composed by Eli Katz Zoller